alexmfritz/frontend-mod-1-prework/section4/reflection.md

 4. For each set of data, would an array or object be better to store it?
 Explain your choice.

   * List of all of the students in class
-    - Easy/better answer: an array because all you are collecting is their name.
+    - I would use an array because all you are collecting is their name.
       - ex:
 ```
 var studentNames = ["John", "Susie", "Harry"];